mh-cz/GameMaker-Foreach/README.md

 ####
 The keyword `Loop` contains the current loop data like the current index (`Loop.i`), the current key (`Loop.key`) or the map function (`Loop.map(x)`)
 ###
-Note: `Feach` just shortened `Foreach` and you can choose which one you prefer
+Note: `Feach` is just shortened `Foreach` and you can choose which one you prefer

 ## Examples
 Array - return value